Does Virginia have state overtime laws that are different from federal law?

 - Employees in domestic service in or about a private home or in a charitable institution primarily supported by public funds

-- Volunteers for educational, charitable, religious, or nonprofit organizations (no employer-employee relationship)
+- Volunteers for educational, charitable, religious, or nonprofit organizations

 - Newspaper delivery persons